 Today, I received a reply to some of my questions.
-Although The Institute is not able to offer specific advice about my condition, or to comment upon the details of my adventure, the information I have received does include a number of very useful recommendations for further reading.
+Although The Institute is not able to offer specific advice about my condition or to comment upon the details of my adventure, the information I have received does include some very useful recommendations for further reading.
 Read More

 Today, as part of my research for The Disability Maze Books, I visited my optometrist.
-My intention was to discuss the technicalities of the test procedures, used by optometrists in the UK.
+I intended to discuss the technicalities of the test procedures, used by optometrists in the UK.

 As I have said before, it is often difficult to convert the scores given by visual acuity tests, into useful information for daily life.
-It is, of course, possible to say that a series of acuity tests show deterioration or improvement, in statistical terms, but when one tries to apply this information to daily life, it becomes very difficult to find agreement, even amongst professionals, about the best way to do this.
-Read More
+It is, of course, possible to say that a series of acuity tests show deterioration or improvement, in statistical terms, but when one tries to apply this information to daily life, it becomes challenging to find agreement, even amongst professionals, about the best way to do this.

 I have been writing about Curcumin, since February 2006.
 The astonishing effect it has had upon my eyesight continues to be among the most joyous gifts of My Serrapeptase Adventure, and my continuing journey towards good, and improving, health.